 As one pair of select examples from the many online assertions, the definition can span from:

-Which could feel to some as quite seismic and transformational.
-To:
+which could feel to some quite seismic and transformational, to:

-Which could feel to those self-same people, feel much easier to grasp and manage.
+which could feel, to those same people, much easier to grasp and manage.

-The former being closer to the common understanding of the word in mainstream business and investment today, and the latter being perhaps a more accurate description of what different entities are actually doing on the ground.
+The former definition is closer to the common understanding of the word in the mainstream business community, and the latter is perhaps a more accurate description of what different entities are actually doing on the ground.
 After all, according to the above, crossbreeding a seed is systems change, but that’s not going to save the world on its’ own.